syncfusion-content/maui-docs/MAUI/ComboBox/Header-and-Footer.md

 documentation: ug
 ---

-# Header and Footer in .NET MAUI ComboBox (SfComboBox)
+# Header and Footer support in .NET MAUI ComboBox (SfComboBox)

 You can provide header and footer views in the dropdown in [`SfComboBox`] by enabling the [`ShowDropDownHeaderView`] and the [`ShowDropDownFooterView`] properties.